powerlim2/coursera/algorithms/Lecture/3_Mergesort/README.md

 Basic Plan

-* Pass through array, mergining subarray of size 1.
+* Pass through array, merging subarray of size 1.
-* Repaeat for subarrays of size 2,4,8, 16, ....
+* Repeat for subarrays of size 2, 4, 8, 16, ....

 Bottom line: No recursion needed!